-This is the first of seven chapters in our ‘Disruptive Forces’ series that will examine disruption and the primary drivers of a disruptive future.
+This is the first chapter in our ‘Disruptive Forces’ series that will examine disruption and the primary drivers of a disruptive future.
 We will also consider the wider implications for society and organisations.

 The goal is to bring about revolution in an evolutionary way – by planning and executing on this disruptive view through the 3 phases of growth; the ‘here and now’, the new ‘mid-term’ and the truly disruptive emerging phase.

 Taking the first 5 of our primary forces we examine the issue and consider some of the implications.